-Cacti seem to be hardy and fairly resistant to problems, but fungal diseases in cactus can be a major issue.
-An example of this is anthracnose fungus in cactus.
+Cacti seem to be hardy and fairly resistant to problems, but fungal diseases in cacti can be a major issue.
+An example of this is anthracnose fungus in cacti.

-Anthracnose on cactus can decimate an entire plant.
-Is there any effective cactus anthracnose control?
-Read on to find out about treating anthracnose in cactus.
+Anthracnose on cacti can decimate an entire plant.
+Is there any effective cacti anthracnose control?
+Read on to find out about treating anthracnose in cacti.

 Anthracnose on Cactus

 Anthracnose is caused by a fungus (Colletotrichum spp.) and afflicts many plant species.
-Anthracnose fungus in cactus affects several types of cacti:
+Anthracnose fungus in cacti affects several types of cacti:

-This fungal disease in cactus overwinters in and on seeds, soil and garden detritus.
+This fungal disease in cacti overwinters in and on seeds, soil and garden detritus.
 Wet, cool weather encourages development.
-Moist, warm temperatures of between 75 and 85 F. (24 and 29 C.) cause an increase in the growth of spores that are then spread via rain, wind, insects and gardening tools.
+Moist, warm temperatures of between 75 and 85 F. (24 and 29 C.) cause an increase in the growth of spores that are then spread via rain, wind, insects, and gardening tools.